Wow, I’m excited to share the story of the Women’s Army Corps (WAC) first black officers. Let me introduce you to Major Charity Adams Earley.

-For the rest of this month, my goal is to share with you history of some amazing Black Women that served our country.
+For the rest of this month, my goal is to share with you the history of some amazing Black Women who served our country.
 This goes along with this year’s theme for Black History Month; African Americans In Time of War.

 After graduating high school as Valedictorian, she moved away to attend the oldest private, Historical Black University being founded in 1856.
-After graduation, she did return to her home state to teach and obtain her Master’s Degree.
-However, she did not complete her Master Degree but instead joined the WAAC in 1942.
+After graduation, she returned to her home state to teach and obtain her Master’s Degree.
+However, she did not complete her Master’s Degree but instead joined the WAAC in 1942.

 In 1944 she led the only black company of black Women’s Army Corps to serve overseas.
 She left the service in 1946 as Lieutenant Colonel, the highest-ranking African American woman in the military.
 She then went to work at the Pentagon.
 Trust me; Lieutenant Colonel Adams was still faced with discrimination as she served her country but did not let it stop her.

-Ms. Adams did complete her Master’s Degree in Psychology from Ohio State University.
+Ms. Adams completed her Master’s Degree in Psychology from Ohio State University.
 She continued to serve as she served on boards and worked with many foundations to help others gain access to a better life.
 Ms. Adams also taught and served as the director of student personnel at schools in Tennessee and Georgia.

 Ms. Adams married Mr. Stanely Earley, Jr in 1949 and moved to Switzerland where he finished his medical degree.
 They had two children after moving back to Ohio in 1952.

 On January 13, 2002, Ms. Adams (Charity Adams Earley) passed away in Dayton, Ohio at the age of 83.

 - The Day I Had My Stroke - September 3, 2021

 - Summer Horseback Riding Camps Kids Love Near Fort Belvoir VA - January 30, 2021